vapoursynth/vapoursynth/doc/gpufilters.rst

 results that must be CPU visible before your getframe returns, i.e. frame
-properties: a reduction writing its result into a mapped buffer must wait for its own submission before returning — gpuExecPoolWaitIdle is the sanctioned form — and in exchange publishes nothing, since it produced no plane. gpu_planestats_example.c is exactly this trade.
+properties: a reduction writing its result into a mapped buffer must wait for its own submission before returning — gpuExecPoolWaitIdle is the sanctioned form — and in exchange publishes nothing, since it produced no plane.
+The PlaneStats GPU path is exactly this trade, and shows the easier way to take
+it: declare readbackBytes and a finishReadback callback and the driver performs the wait for you, leaving only the arithmetic that turns the mapped records into frame properties.

 Scratch memory
 --------------